kmcdono2/getmicah.github.io/sharp2017/sharp2017.md

 #### AM @ SHARP 2016:
 ###### Would a large number of present-day library locations reveal not only large print runs but also something about the reception of works in different geographical areas?
 ###### Is there a correlation between a large number of re-editions and a large number of surviving copies?

-###### How does one interpret 'collaborative' editions, where the same printing is issued under a number of different title pages bearing the names of different publishers?
-What does it mean when there are a large number of library copies for some editions and not for others?

-###### Do pirate editions achieve lower or higher numbers of copies?

-###### To what extent does the current geographical representation of copies coincide with their original distribution in the eighteenth century?

 #### RF and AM @ ISECS 2015: Micro & Macro questions